qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 How to add extra files to a Qiita study?
 ----------------------------------------

-A lot of times a publication relies on extra files that are not part or generated within Qiita.
+Many publications rely on extra files that are not part or generated within Qiita.
 However, to facilitate analytical reproducibility a user might like to link these files to Qiita.
 In this case, we recommend to upload your external file to a long term repository, like